 Prop bets on collegiate sports are also banned.
 They also follow the normal regulations of other states, you must be 21 years of age and within Tennessee state lines for your wager to be accepted.

-In December 2019, Michigan governor Gretchen Whitmer signed a ground-breaking bill titled the Lawful Sports Betting Act which expanded many of the legal forms of gambling in the state.
-Online sports betting, online casinos, online poker and daily fantasy sports all became legal and regulated by the Michigan Gaming Control Board.
+In December 2019, Michigan governor Gretchen Whitmer signed a ground-breaking bill titled the Lawful Sports Betting Act which expanded many of the legal forms of gambling in Michigan.
+Online sports betting, online casinos, online poker, and daily fantasy sports all became legal and regulated by the Michigan Gaming Control Board.

 Following the opening of the state’s first-ever sportsbook in 2020, online casinos, online poker, and online sports betting have launched in Michigan in what has been a rapid push in the right direction.